polichtm/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 1. From the lab computer, in the Azure portal, navigate to the **Virtual machines** blade, click **+ Create**, and, from the drop-down menu, select **Azure virtual machine**.

-1. From the **Create a virtual machine** blade, initiate provisioning of a **Windows Server 2022 Datacenter: Azure Edition - Gen2** Azure VM with the following settings:
+1. From the **Create a virtual machine** blade, initiate provisioning of a **Windows Server 2022 Datacenter: Azure Edition - Gen2** Azure VM with the following settings (leave all others with their default values):

     -   Subscription: *the name of your Azure subscription*